Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations: Experiments with Synthetic Data

-At each spatial location $\Bx$, based on the value $y(\Bx)$ of the binary spatial field, a temporal process $f(\cdot;\Bx)$ is generated according to \ref{Temporal:LatentProcess}, where the corresponding covariance functions $\CC_0, \CC_1$ are the Mat\'ern covariance functions (see, e.g., \cite[Section~4.2.1]{C.E.Rasmussen2006}) with $\nu=1/2,5/2$, respectively.
+\underline{Step~2: generation of the temporal processes at sensor locations.} At each sensor location $\Bx$, based on the value $y(\Bx)$ of the binary spatial field, a temporal process $f(\cdot;\Bx)$ is generated according to \ref{Temporal:LatentProcess}, where the corresponding mean functions are equal to zero and the covariance functions $\CC_0, \CC_1$ are the Mat\'ern covariance functions (see\textit{,} e.g., \cite[Section~4.2.1]{C.E.Rasmussen2006}) with $\nu=1/2,5/2$, respectively.
 That is, for any $t,t'\in[0,T]$, we have

 where the signal variance $s_f^2=1$, the length-scale $l_f=1$, and $r:=|t-t'|$ is the distance between $t$ and $t'$.

 In either case, the temporal process is warped by a random variable following Tukey's $g$-and-$h(g, h, l, s)$ distribution where $g=0.1, h=0.4$, $l=1$, and $s=1$; see\textit{,} e.g., \cite{Zhang2019}.
 Note that a random variable $Y$ follows $g$-and-$h(g, h, l, s)$ if